 “The Data Vigilante,” the Atlantic, December 2012.
 A sketch of the Penn psychologist Uri Simonsohn, who has been campaigning against sloppy statistics in psychology — and caught two cases of fraud.

 “Why Power Corrupts,” Smithsonian Magazine, October 2012.
 New research suggests that power brings out the best in some people and the worst in others.

 “When One Biographer ‘Borrows’ From Another, the Dispute Gets Philosophical,” Chronicle, July 9, 2012.
 Did Julian Young lean too heavily on an earlier book by Curtis Cate?

 “The New Science of the Birth and Death of Words,” March 16, 2012, Wall Street Journal Review.

 “The New Tastemakers,” Princeton Alumni Weekly, January 18, 2012.
 Book-review sections are dying.
 What’s taking their place?

 “Thinking, Fast and Slow,” Washington Post, Dec.
 16, 2011 — a review of the new book by the influential psychologist Daniel Kahneman, December 16, 2011.

-“Fraud Scandal Fuels Debate Over Practices of Social Psychology,” Chronicle of Higher Education, Nov.
+“Fraud Scandal Fuels Debate Over Practices of Social Psychology,” Chronicle, Nov.
 13, 2011.
 Can we trust all those snappy, counterintuitive research findings? [pdf]